smartcontractkit/external-adapters-js/packages/composites/curve-3pool/README.md

-# Chainlink External Adapter to Calculate Curve 3Pool LP Token Price
+# Chainlink External Adapter for Curve 3Pool LP Token Price

 The adapter calculates a price for the Curve 3Pool LP token.
 The price is defined as the liquidation value of an LP token.